pyfarm/pyfarm-docs/README.rst

 This repository is dedicated to the generation of documentation for PyFarm.
-In addition to being a resource for developers it is also used by readthedocs.org when building documentation at https://pyfarm.readthedocs.org
+In addition to being a resource for developers it is also used by readthedocs.org when building documentation at https://pyfarm.readthedocs.org.

+**NOTE**: This code is intended for developer use only and is not required for operations or installation.